 - Adult Secure: Adult Low and Medium Secure Mental Illness, Personality Disorder, Learning Disability (LD) and Autism Services

-- CAMHS: General Adolescent and General Adolescent LD Services, Psychiatric Intensive Care Units (PICU), Specialist CAMHS Eating Disorders Units, CAMHS Low Secure and CAMHS Low Secure LD and Autism Services
+- CYPMHS: General Adolescent and General Adolescent LD Services, Psychiatric Intensive Care Units (PICU), Specialist CYPMHS Eating Disorders Units, CYPMHS Low Secure and CYPMHS Low Secure LD and Autism Services

 - Adult Eating Disorders: Specialist inpatient services and associated teams (e.g. day services, outreach).

 The following services not included in this process are likely to be part of Phase Two, which will be subject to further provider selection processes from 2021: